tecnolista/tecnolista/README.md

 # <img src="https://raw.githubusercontent.com/tecnolista/tecnolista/main/assets/hand-waving.gif" width="30px">&nbsp; Hello World!

 <p align="justify">Welcome to my developer page on GitHub!
 My name is Raul Bras and I currently live in this surreal country we call Brazil.
-I have a degree in Information Technology (Computer Science) and I work in the Business Intelligence segment as a Full Stack Developer.
+I have a degree in Information Technology (Computer Science) and I work in the Business Intelligence segment as a Full Stack Web Developer.
 In my free time, I like to study Data Science and practice Machine Learning using Python.
 You can contact me on any of the social networks below.</p>

 <p>
     <a href="https://www.facebook.com/tecnolista"><img src="https://img.shields.io/badge/facebook-%231877F2.svg?&style=for-the-badge&logo=facebook&logoColor=white" height=32></a> &nbsp;&nbsp;